 Take your hydration game to the next level by sipping on herbal teas.
 The holidays can be full of alcohol and treats that can put a burden on your digestive and liver function.
 Tea is a great way to get some antioxidants and nutrients that can help soothe your body.

-I’ve written a big post about some of my favourite teas for digestive aid and the best teas specifically for liver detoxification, but you can drink whatever tea you like.
+I’ve written a post about some of the best teas specifically for liver detoxification, but you can drink whatever tea you like.
 Even a delicious glass of lemon, honey, and hot water can be soothing.
 Aim for 3 cups of herbal tea a day to give your body and liver a little love.

 5. Walk As Much As Possible

-Often the last thing you want to do after the holidays is get your booty back to the gym for high intensity training and if your already feeling run down and sick it can actually be counterproductive.
+Often the last thing you want to do after the holidays is get your booty back to the gym for high intensity training and if you’re already feeling run down and sick it can actually be counterproductive.